OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 When running Terraform on a local PC, the state of the resources managed by Terraform is saved in a local file.
 This state is queried to learn which resources already exist in order to properly apply updates and destroy resources.

 When Terraform is run by Octopus, this state file is not preserved between executions.
-This means that, for almost all practical application of Terraform through Octopus, a remote backend must be configured.
+This means that, for almost all practical applications of Terraform through Octopus, a remote backend must be configured.
 A remote backend allows this state information to be preserved between Terraform steps.

 Refer to the [Terraform documentation](https://www.terraform.io/docs/backends/index.html) for more information on configuring backends.